K12 Education - Who Has Smarter Children, the USA or China?

 Jerome Kagan, Ph.D.
 Keynote: Why the Arts Matter

-Six Good Reasons for Advocating the Importance of Arts in School, part of Neuroeducation: Learning, Arts, and the Brain
+Six Good Reasons for Advocating the Importance of Arts in School, part of Neuroeducation: Learning, Arts,

 But one thing that matters is how kind this nation is.
 WE ARE NUMBER 1 when it comes to charity.
 We promote giving and charity that extends to the world.